rastin-py/ELVA-Embedded-Language-Model-and-Virtual-Assistant/README.md

 Elva is an embedded virtual assistant powered by a language model (basically a talking robot! :D).
 This project aims to develop a small embedded system capable of listening, processing, and responding to human speech, functioning as a smart virtual assistant.
 Various techniques and technologies were utilized to build this system, including C and Python programming, pre-trained large language models (LLM, speech-to-text (STT) and text-to-speech (TTS) models, as well as IoT and microcontroller integration.

 # System Architecture
 This system consists of two major parts.
-The Platform and the Node.
+The platform and the node.
+While the platform is responsible for processing user input and generating outputs through several stages, the node records user's voice, sends it to platform, receives generated output and plays it on speaker.
 ## The Platform
 The platform consists of three parts.
 Large language model (LLM), speech-to-text (STT) and text-to-speech (TTS).
 ### Large Language Model